jnoortheen/jnoortheen/README.md

 - ⚡ Fun fact: ...
 -->

 - 💼 I am a freelancer by profession, developing web and desktop apps.
-Feel free to e-mail me in touch if you need a job done in those areas.
 - ⚡ I love coding and try to contribute to open source community as much as possible in my free-time.
 - 📫 Contact:
   - :office: [LinkedIn](https://www.linkedin.com/in/jnoortheen/)